lilab-bcb/cumulus/docs/cumulus.rst

 cluster inputs
 ++++++++++++++

 Note that we will only list important inputs here.
-For other inputs, please refer to **scCloud** package documentation.
+For other inputs, please refer to **cumulus** package documentation.

 .. list-table::
 	:widths: 5 20 10 5